paycoreio/xpayua/README.md

-# Library for Xpayua
+# Library for Xpay

-This library aims to perform cryptographic operations for interaction with XPayua.
+This library aims to perform cryptographic operations for interaction with [XPay](https://xpay.com.ua/).

 ### Key generation